Harry Hays Morgan Jr.: Early life and diplomatic career

 He followed in his father's footsteps entering the diplomatic corps as U.S. Vice Consul at Glasgow, Scotland and later Brussels, Belgium and Vienna, Austria.

 Film career

-Morgan began a foray into acting in 1943, first appearing in an uncredited role in Lets Face It.
+Morgan began a foray into acting in 1943, first appearing in an uncredited role in Let's Face It.
 Morgan would go on to appear in 27 films between 1943 and 1948 including Ivy, The Snake Pit and Uncertain Glory.